Curioustab

 Classes and Objects Questions

+C#.NET — Default accessibility of class members and intra-class access rules.
 Which of the following statements are correct?
-Data members ofa class are by default public.
+Data members of a class are by default public.
 Data members of a class are by default private.
-Member functions of a class are by default public.
+Member functions (methods) of a class are by default public.
 A private function of a class can access a public function within the same class.
-Member function of a class are by default private.
+Member functions of a class are by default private.

-Which of the following statements are correct about objects of a user-defined class called Sample?
-All objects of Sample class will always have exactly same data.
-Objects of Sample class may have same or different data.
-Whether objects of Sample class will have same or different data depends upon a Project Setting made in Visual Studio.NET.
-Conceptually, each object of Sample class will have instance data and instance member functions of the Sample class.
-All objects of Sample class will share one copy of member functions.
+C#.NET — Objects, instance data, and shared behavior: choose the correct statements about a user-defined class Sample.
+Statements: All objects of Sample will always have exactly the same data.
+Objects of Sample may have the same or different data.
+Whether objects of Sample have the same or different data depends on a Visual Studio project setting.
+Conceptually, each object of Sample has its own instance data and exposes the instance member functions (behavior) of Sample.
+All objects of Sample share one copy of member functions.